-The deficit in the education entitlement grants fund and continuing education funds will be funded by future private grant activity.
-The school lunch fund and the recreation fund will be funded by a combination of charges of services and general fund contributions.
+The deficit in the continuing education funds will be funded by future private grant activity.
+The school lunch fund will be funded by a combination of charges of services and general fund contributions.

-3. DETAILED NOTES ON ALL FUNDS
+NOTE 3 DETAILED NOTES ON ALL FUNDS

-A. Cash, Cash Equivalents and Investments
+A. Cash, Cash Equivalents, and Investments